Bionif92/Cursos-de-Programacion/TypeScript/TS&React.md

 ### Type Predicates & Facing TS Limitations

-Eliminate the prop for choosing an a or button, see if
+Eliminate the prop for choosing an a or button, see if it has the prop to render conditionally

 ````
 import { type ComponentPropsWithoutRef } from 'react';